Gain and phase calibration of sensor arrays from ambient noise by cross-spectral measurements fitting: Sensor gain calibration solvers

 where $k$ is the iteration index and $\stepgrad$ is the gradient step.
 It performs a gradient descent, followed by the proximal mapping with the operator $\prox_{\stepgrad \regp \fpenalty_i}(.)$ defined by the program

-in the case of the mapping of a matrix $\bZ$, with $a$ being some positive real scalar.
+in the case of the mapping of a matrix $\bZ$, with $\regp$ being positive and $\gamma \nu$ resulting in some positive real scalar.
 As a result, the proximal algorithm is flexible, because solving \pbone and \pbzero only needs to choose the proximal operator accordingly.
 Finally, the loss gradient $\nabla \lsloss$ is obtained with the element-wise Wirtinger derivatives for $1 \leq m, n \leq \nbsensors$:

 In the end, the gradient reads